By Gayleen Rabakukk

 by Beth Bacon

 This is the second post in a series honoring reluctant readers.

 Two out of three fourth graders in the United States failed to read with proficiency, according to a 2015 Kids Count survey.

 The fundamental skill of reading is not an easy one to master.

-Writers, editors and educators need new ways of addressing this humbling fact.
 Continue Reading Guest Post: Beth Bacon & Editor Tracey Keevan on Encouraging Reluctant Readers »

 By Gayleen Rabakukk